wotpp/wotpp/README.md

 <p align=center><img alt="logo" src="docs/img/logo.png" width=20%></p>

-# wot++
+# Wot++
-Wot++ is a macro language which allows you to abstract away the boilerplate when writing things like HTML by hand or even more low level tasks which require bit-level manipulation.
+Wot++ is a language for writing documents that allows you to build up your own library of abstractions or use those made by others.

+Wot++ has some interesting features like meta-programming, the ability to invoke a shell, bit-level manipulation, recursion and conditionals.

+Variadic functions and regex find & replace are planned for the future.

 ![c++](https://img.shields.io/badge/c%2B%2B-%3E%3D17-blue.svg?style=flat)
 [![license](https://img.shields.io/github/license/Jackojc/wotpp.svg?style=flat)](./LICENSE)